-I have been informed by the developer of Rheda Park, Mr J. Reed, that there is an existing Tree Preservation Order (TPO) in place over some of the wider site.
-He has indicated to me that part of Plot 9 falls within the TPO.
+I have been informed by the original developer of Rheda Park, Mr J. Reed, that there is an existing Tree Preservation Order (TPO) in place over some of the wider site.
+He has indicated to me that all of Plot 4 falls within the TPO.